TOPIC: Evidence of Guilt

 11) Microscopic examinations found that the cuts in pajama tops of Colette, Kimberley, and Kristen MacDonald were made with the straight, sharp Old Hickory knife.
 The 2 cuts in Jeffrey MacDonald's pajama top were made with the dull, bent Geneva Forge knife.
 There were no cuts in Jeffrey MacDonald's pajama top that corresponded with the stab wound that collapsed his right lung.

 12) A body hair from Colette MacDonald was found on the blue bedsheet.
 The hair had a piece of skin attached to it indicating that it was forcibly removed.

-16) Kimberly MacDonald's blood formed a 6 inch circle near the entrance to the master bedroom, and there was a trail of her blood that began in the master bedroom and extended into the hallway near the entrance to Kimberly's room.
+16) Kimberley MacDonald's blood formed a 6 inch circle near the entrance to the master bedroom, and there was a trail of her blood that began in the master bedroom and extended into the hallway near the entrance to Kimberley's room.

-17) Nineteen pajama fibers were found in Kimberly MacDonald's room with 14 of those fibers found under her bed covers.
+17) Nineteen pajama fibers were found in Kimberley MacDonald's room with 14 of those fibers found under her bed covers.
 A pajama fiber was also found under her pillow.
-Kimberly's blood was found on the pajama top of Jeffrey MacDonald despite his assertion that he took the top off prior to finding Kimberly in her bed.
+Kimberley's blood was found on the pajama top of Jeffrey MacDonald despite his assertion that he took the top off prior to finding Kimberley in her bed.

-19) Autopsy report indicates that if Kimberly MacDonald's stab wounds occurred in the same position as she was found, the person stabbing her was likely right handed.
+19) Autopsy report indicates that if Kimberley MacDonald's stab wounds occurred in the same position as she was found, the person stabbing her was likely right handed.
 Jeffrey MacDonald is right handed.

 20) Two pajama fibers were found under the bed covers on Kristen MacDonald's bed and a pajama fiber was also found under Kristen's fingernail.
 Two pajama fibers were found adhering to the club in Colette MacDonald's blood.